akashdhruv/Para-Physics/README.md

 ### Important Information

-  1. This is the latest version of **Para-Physics**, for previous versions look at other **ParaSolve** repositories.
+  1. This is version 1.0 of **Para-Physics**, a computational multi-physics solver.
-  2. Single phase Heat Equation, Navier Stokes and Poisson Solver modules are working.
+  2. Single phase heat equation, Navier-Stokes and Poisson solver modules are working.
   3. Immersed boundary module is working.
   4. Conjugate Heat Transfer is in beta.
   5. AMR module not yet implemented.